BiggestDuckster/not-ulrichius/updates.md

-### Every update in recorded history!
+Every update in recorded history!
-### Note: v.A.B.C
+Note: v.A.B.C

-A refers to major updates
+*A* refers to major updates,
-B refers to small additions
+*B* refers to small additions,
-C refers to fixes
+*C* refers to fixes

 # STUFF ADDED SO FAR (2.2.2)
 ### Units